Golf as a Business Tool

 - Almost every networking event

-And unlike meetings, that time is spread out — with natural pauses, walks between shots, and moments where conversation flows organically.
+Unlike meetings, that time is spread out with natural pauses, walks between shots, and moments where conversation flows organically.

 What Happens During Those Hours?